arthurostrauss/qua-libs/examples/quantum_dots/README.md

 }
 ```

 Where we have defined the `ramp` and `jump` pulses to have the an amplitude of 0.5V, the OPXs maximum.
 These pulses are then rescaled is many of the programs which make use of them.
 Again we have defined a helper function to automatically lookup the length.
-The amplitude of the measure pulse was chosen with explict reference to the filters in the fridge so the right amplitude is incident on the sample.
+The amplitude of the measure pulse was chosen with explicit reference to the filters in the fridge so the right amplitude is incident on the sample.
 For safety in is never rescaled in any program.